I was playing Fifa 18 with the boys when Sylvia stormed into my house. Shaken by the abrupt barging in, we all turned to her in shock.

 “Sylvia, you left me!
 You had your friends all up in your head, telling you that I was a playboy, that I was not gonna amount to anything.
 You knew how hard I was working, I had a Degree, I was focused.
 I was not just lying in bed somewhere, I was grinding every day of my life.
 I was grinding and I was pushing, things could have changed at any moment and you know what? they did, they did Sylvia but you weren’t patient enough to stick around for that to happen, were you?”

-She began to perspire in spite of the working air conditioner.
+She began to perspire despite the working air conditioner.

 “You left Sylvia and I moved on.
 I didn’t think I owed you an invitation to my wedding!.”I threw a hand up in the air, before flinging the checkbook to the bed.

 I looked away from her and paced the floor, exhaling.
 I was calming my nerves.

 When I lifted my eyes back to her face, she had tears running down her cheeks.

 She broke down in my arms and began to cry profusely, grabbing onto my shirt.

 I placed my hands on her shoulders and led her to the bed.
 As soon as we sat on the firm surface, she buried her face in her palms and continued to weep.
 I sat there in silence, not knowing what to say, or do.